jeffsjunior/Hidden-Markov-Model/README.md

 # Hidden-Markov-Model
-Hidden Markov Model simulation on an Arduino.
+This repo contains an implementation of a Hidden Markov Model on an Arduino with True Randomness.
+I developed this template to test my implementation to further use an HMM model to give personality to a robot.